b-hexsoul/udemy_p3/README.md

-# 2nd project in Traversy Modern HTML & CSS Course
+# 2nd project in HTML & CSS Course

 ## Overview: Website using Flexbox.